 - Find positive people to follow.
 Look for a few inspirational or motivational speakers that you really can get behind.

 - Ensure you’re getting the support you need from social media accounts and influencers who are working through recovery themselves.

 When you position yourself for success, you can avoid many of the obstacles that limit your sobriety.
 It’s about setting yourself up for success.

 Know When You Need Help to Get It

 There may be times when recovery and social media become too hard.
 You may find yourself unable to focus on your recovery.
+Maybe you have a social media addiction.
 You feel like you may start drinking again.
 Don’t engage in alcohol consumption.
 Instead, turn to our team at Santé Center for Healing for additional help and support.
 There is always a therapist available to help guide you away from using.
 You’ll even find our strategies for helping you to heal may give you that encouragement you’re looking for right now.

 Are you ready to start on the path towards recovery?
 If so, let us help you with our comprehensive treatment programs such as: